traefik/yaegi/README.md

 Documentation about Yaegi commands and libraries can be found at usual [godoc.org][docs].

+## Limitations

+Beside the known [bugs] which are supposed to be fixed in the short term, there are some limitations not planned to be addressed soon:

+- assembly files (`.s`) are not supported
+- calling C code is not supported (no virtual "C" package)
+- interfaces to be used from the pre-compiled code can not be added dynamically, as it is required to pre-compile interface wrappers
+- representation of types by `reflect` and printing values using %T may give different results between compiled mode and interpreted mode
+- interpreting computation intensive code is likely to remain significantly slower than in compiled mode

 ## Contributing

 Yaegi is an open source project, and your feedback and contributions are needed and always welcome.